Refine your search

 Registration in the first academic year

 For your first registration, fill out the electronic registration form (opens in a new tab).
 If you are unable to fill out the electronic registration form, fill out and bring or send the Registration form (docx), which you can find in Kamu, to the Student and Learning Services customer service in person, by email or by postal mail.
-You can find the Student and Learning Services’ customer service contact information in the Support Channels for Students.
+Here you can find the Student and Learning Services’ customer service contact information.

 Student Union membership and membership fees

-The Student Union membership fee is voluntary for doctoral students, i.e. those studying for a Licentiate or Doctorate, and you will receive the payment details from Student and Learning Services’ Customer Service in connection with registration upon request.
+The Student Union membership fee is voluntary for doctoral students, i.e. those studying for a Licentiate or Doctorate, and you can pay the fee when you register.
 Please, note that by joining the Student Union, you will not become entitled to the same student benefits as undergraduates i.e. you do not receive discounts on bus fares and do not have the right to use the health care services of FSHS.
+However, you are entitled to a student discount from VR, the national railroad.
+To get the discount, you need a valid student card with the VR logo.
 More information on student benefits is available from the Student Union of the University of Eastern Finland.
 If you would like to support the National Union of University Students in Finland’s (SYL) development cooperation activities, you can transfer a sum of your choice to SYL’s fundraising account.

 Sykettä sports services are at your disposal after paying the sports fee at the ISYY office or on the SYKETTÄ webpage.